The Depot Foundation's area of arts and cultural interests include:

 The Depot Foundation awards grants from this Restricted endowment to support programmatic activities defined as specific artistic, cultural, literary and scientific activities.

 The Depot Foundation awards grants from the designated funds to support specific arts and cultural activities, purposes or organizations.

 Muriel Whiteside Designated Fund:

-The Depot Foundation awards grants from the Muriel Whiteside Designated Fund to support operational needs of the following organizations: Arrowhead Chorale, Duluth Art Institute, Duluth Children’s Museum, Duluth Playhouse, Duluth-Superior Symphony Orchestra, Lake Superior Railroad Museum, Matinee Musicale, Minnesota Ballet, St. Louis County Historical Society.
+Muriel Whiteside provides program support for the following organizations: Arrowhead Chorale, Duluth Art Institute, Duluth Children’s Museum, Duluth Playhouse, Duluth-Superior Symphony Orchestra, Lake Superior Railroad Museum, Matinee Musicale, Minnesota Ballet, St. Louis County Historical Society.

 All applicants should contact the Depot Foundation regarding a grant application.
 Depot Foundation staff are available to work with grant seekers at any stage of the application process.